 Recognizing Meth Addiction in a Loved One

-• Neglect of responsibilities (e.g., academic, familial, professional)
+• Neglect of responsibilities (e.g., academic, familial, professional).

-• Giving up previously enjoyable activities to use meth
+• Giving up previously enjoyable activities to use meth.

-• Relationship problems due to meth use
+• Relationship problems due to meth use.

-• Requiring more and more meth over time to experience the same high
+• Requiring more and more meth over time to experience the same high.

-• Using larger amounts of meth or using for a longer duration than planned
+• Using larger amounts of meth or using for a longer duration than planned.

-• Repeated failed attempts to quit meth
+• Repeated failed attempts to quit meth abuse.

-• Cravings for meth when the drug is not available
+• Cravings for meth when the drug is not available.

 What to Expect During Meth Addiction Treatment

-The next stage of meth recovery is counseling and behavioral therapy, which can be provided through outpatient or residential rehab programs.
+The next stage of meth recovery is counseling and behavioral therapies, which can be provided through outpatient or residential rehab programs.
 Addiction treatment experts use a variety of psychotherapy modalities to help a person addicted to meth develop the mental strength necessary to say no to drugs.
 Aftercare and relapse prevention programs provide ongoing care to people recovering from meth addiction to ensure long-term sobriety.

 Can I Call a Meth Hotline for a Family Member?

-Calling Drug Helpline at (844) 289-0879 for information about methamphetamine use or addiction is free of cost.
+Calling the Drug Helpline at (844) 289-0879 for information about methamphetamine use or addiction is free of cost.
 This hotline is a toll-free number, and you will not incur any call charges.
 You do not need insurance to call.
 The information is available to insured, under-insured, and uninsured people.

-Calls to Drug Helpline are confidential.
+Calls to the Drug Helpline are confidential.
 You will not get in trouble with law enforcement for asking questions about meth addiction.
 You can choose to remain anonymous.
 However, you may need to tell the representative your location to receive information about appropriate resources in your area.

-Last updated: March 8, 2023
+Last updated: March 22, 2024

 Dr. Jennifer Merrill